kgar/foundry-vtt-tidy-5e-sheets/svelte-migration-notes.md

 ## To Do

+- [x] Check/fix Section Config
 - [ ] Check all Tidy Migration applications
 - [ ] Finish more migration tasks that came from recent work
 - [ ] Ensure context API where reactivity is expected is using runes
 - [ ] Fix: World Settings has warning: [svelte] binding_property_non_reactive`bind:value={config.type}` (src/applications/settings/parts/ExhaustionSetting.svelte:33:48) is binding to a non-reactive property
 - [ ] Fix: Settings tabs are blank
+- [ ] Optimize: Section Config prep / setup
+  - Section config is a little cumbersome to deal with right now.
+It is requiring a `sections` param on the utility toolbar command params and a duplicate set of section data for container.
+  - Can we isolate the actual section preparation, indpependent of the item preparation for those sections?
+Can that be shared?
+  - Can the section config application somehow do the isolated section ordering / showing / hiding / etc. by itself?

 ## Stretch, or defer to post V7.3.0